1nonlyMujahid/Hosting-GitLab-Server/README.md

 A GitLab server was created and deployed to host private code files hosted on a CentOS machine.
-The server was also secured by implementing multiple steps and strategies like using HTTPS and implication of MFA to authorize the users trying to access the server.
+The server was also secured by implementing multiple steps and strategies like using HTTPS and the implication of MFA to authorize the users trying to access the server.